 The last 30 days have been focused on appreciating what I already have by not buying anything unnecessary.
 This 30 day challenge has been the hardest for me so far.
-This past month I have been severely tempted but managed not to cave.
+This past month I have been severely tempted but managed not to cave in.
 It was as if making a sweeping declaration not to shop inspired God to test me with all his might (total exaggeration).
 I have mentioned in previous post my problem with shopping as well as my inability to stay away from a “good deal”.

 Well this month all the “deals” came flooding in.
 I had one friend offer their “wholesale” discount for one of my favorite brands and stated I could buy anything for the website at a steep discount.
 Then Paul’s friend offered us his employee discount for the company he works for, which includes over 50% off one of my favorite outdoor brands that carries workout gear (including the best yoga leggings).
 Then my sister-in-law got a few new vendors for the boutique she owns and received multiple adorable items for the spring collection, not to mention she gives me a “family discount” on all merchandise.
 Those were just some of the deals that came my way last month.